jpcx/deep-props/docs/global.md

 <a name="genProtoProp"></a>

 ## genProtoProp(target, permissions, opt) ⇒ [<code>Array.&lt;Prop&gt;</code>](#Prop)
-Generates a prop for a target object's prototype.
+Generates a prop for a Target object's prototype.
+Will attach Target object's permission statuses using the same 'parentIs' language, even though it is not technically a child.

 **Returns**: [<code>Array.&lt;Prop&gt;</code>](#Prop) - Array with single entry of '\_\_proto__' key and value.